 One of the few gin-based cocktails that was worthy of inclusion at the predominately bourbon-focused London restaurant Pitt Cue is Pink Pig.

-The rhubarb flavour will remind of you cosy autumnal nights, while the garnish (finely sliced in the style of a cucumber shaving) looks fantastic.
+The rhubarb flavour will remind of you summer days while the garnish (finely sliced in the style of a cucumber shaving) looks fantastic.
 You can make your own rhubarb syrup (by slowly braising rhubarb in a mixture of sugar and water) but if you’re feeling lazy there’s no reason why you can’t drain the syrup from a tin of rhubarb.
 After the first taste nobody will judge you.

 – 50ml gin